Methadone dispensing (FP10 and FP10MDA)

 FP10s containing the “PD” endorsement for oral liquid methadone can be placed in the main bundle as the CIP system is able to pick out the methadone prescriptions and send them to the Pricing Authority’s exception handlers to be checked for the endorsement.

-Further information can be found on the ‘Sorting your prescriptions prior to submission‘ page.
+Further information can be found on the Prescription submission requirements page.

 Schedule of Payments